agama-project/agama/web/README.md

 You can visit the module through the following URL: http://localhost:9090/cockpit/@localhost/d-installer/index.html.

-### JSDoc Documentation
+## JSDoc Documentation

 This project uses [TypeDoc](https://typedoc.org/) to generate the API documentation.
 The `jsdoc` task generates the documentation to the `jsout.out` directory.
-If you need to adjust TypeDoc option, please check the `typedocOptions` key in the `tsconfig.js` file.
+If you need to adjust any TypeDoc option, please check the `typedocOptions` key in the `tsconfig.js` file.

 ```